Marcel Khalife: Biography

 In 1983, Paredon Records (later acquired by Smithsonian Folkways) released Promises of the Storm, a collection of protest songs and political ballads.

 Tunisia

-In July 2009, Khalife returned to Tunisia to perform on the stage of the Roman amphitheatre to a full house, as part of the 45th International Festival of Carthage.
+In July 2009, Khalife returned to Tunisia to perform on the stage of the Roman amphitheater to a full house, as part of the 45th International Festival of Carthage.
 Speaking to the audience, Khalife opened the concert by stating:

 Khalife later dedicated a song to the "revolutionary leader Che Guevara".

 Ana Yousef, ya Abi case

-Three times (1996, 1999 and 2003), he faced criminal prosecution for his song I am Joseph, O Father, written by the Palestinian poet Mahmoud Darwish.
+Three times (1996, 1999, and 2003), he faced criminal prosecution for his song I am Joseph, O Father, written by the Palestinian poet Mahmoud Darwish.

 Education

 Khalifé studied the oud at the Beirut National Conservatory of Music and graduated in 1971.

 Professional life

 After graduating from the Beirut National Conservatory of Music in 1971, Khalife taught the art of oud playing there until 1975.
 Between 1972 and 1975, he taught music at public universities and several private music institutions in Lebanon while at the same touring the MENA region, Europe, and the United States to perform.

 He formed in 1972 a musical group in Amchit to revive his village's musical heritage, and it performed for the first time in Lebanon.
 He formed in 1976 Al Mayadine Ensemble, which toured Arabic-speaking countries, Europe, the United States, Canada, South America, Australia, and Japan.
+Khalife was awarded the American Folkloric Festival Award in 1975, the National Palestine Medal for Arts and Culture in 2001, the UNESCO Artist for Peace award in 2005, the Lebanese government Cedar Medal in 2005, and the Charles Cros Award for World Music in 2008.
+Khalife performed globally during his career, including throughout much of the Arab world.
+A long-time supporter of the Palestinian struggle for self-determination, he released the song, Nashid al-Intifada (“Anthem of the Intifada”) in 1989, amid the non-violent First Palestinian Intifada.